 LETRS provides teachers with the research, depth of knowledge, and skills to make a significant improvement in the literacy and language development of every student.
 Falling specifically under the “...accelerated learning,” "Educational technology" and "Addressing learning loss among students" allowable uses, LETRS can be funded under ARP ESSER.
 It also meets all the additional criteria for effectiveness:

-Sustainable: Lexia can customize a solution to fit long-term funding and delivery needs.
+Sustainable: Lexia® can customize a solution to fit long-term funding and delivery needs.
 LETRS training can be tiered by grade level, targeted to build administrative capacity, or offered in partnership with regional service centers by certified facilitators.

 Accelerated learning: LETRS is designed to fill a gap in teacher knowledge that can have a dramatic impact on literacy success for students.
 It incorporates successful teaching and learning strategies that are evidence-based and have proven themselves over time.

-Educational equity: A LETRS-trained teacher is better equipped to cultivate the foundational literacy skills that students need to access transformational educational opportunities like advanced placement courses and post-secondary learning.
-Additionally, a LETRS-trained teacher is a better diagnostician in the classroom and is able to target interventions for students that may have fallen behind.
+Educational equity: A LETRS-trained teacher is better equipped to cultivate the foundational literacy skills students need to access transformational educational opportunities like advanced placement courses and post-secondary learning.
+Additionally, a LETRS-trained teacher is a better diagnostician in the classroom and is able to target interventions for students who may have fallen behind.

-Empowered educators: A study of the impact of the LETRS program on Mississippi educators found that the program was associated with improvements in teacher knowledge, quality of instruction, student engagement, and teacher competencies.
+Empowered educators: A study of the impact of the LETRS program on Mississippi educators found the program was associated with improvements in teacher knowledge, quality of instruction, student engagement, and teacher competencies.

 Partnership value: LETRS implementation plans are unique to each state and local education agency and are mindfully planned to meet goals and expectations while taking into account the challenges that are present when implementing professional learning on a large scale.